chinamike65/hugo-tuolesi/content/book3/book3en.md

 When studying the energy-channels, the first step is to soften the channels of the whole body.
 At this time, it is necessary to use the body method to cultivate, which requires a lot of practice.

-In tantric yoga, there are many ways to cultivate Qi, channels, and adjust the body.
+In tantric yoga, there are many ways to cultivate winds, channels, drops, and to adjust the body.
 You must understand all of these.

 (5) Sitting in the full meditation position